TheHalfling/EpicFailGenerator/README.md

 * For each item to display show the array value for that item minus one using a while loop

 ## Results
 Achieved an interactive webform that generates the expected results.
+[Thehalfling.com: Epic Fail Generator](http://www.thehalfling.com/random-generators/epic-fail-description/)